Hydrogen-powered aircraft: Propulsion projects

 In March 2021, Cranfield Aerospace Solutions announced the Project Fresson switched from batteries to hydrogen for the nine-passenger Britten-Norman Islander retrofit for a September 2022 demonstration.
 Project Fresson is supported by the Aerospace Technology Institute in partnership with the UK Department for Business, Energy & Industrial Strategy and Innovate UK.

 Pratt & Whitney wants to associate its geared turbofan architecture with its Hydrogen Steam Injected, Inter‐Cooled Turbine Engine (HySIITE) project, to avoid carbon dioxide emissions, reduce NOx emissions by 80%, and reduce fuel consumption by 35% compared with the current jet-fuel PW1100G, for a service entry by 2035 with a compatible airframe.

 On 21 February 2022, the US Department of Energy through the OPEN21 scheme run by its Advanced Research Projects Agency-Energy (ARPA-E) awarded P&W $3.8 million for a two-year early stage research initiative, to develop the combustor and the heat exchanger used to recover water vapour in the exhaust stream, injected into the combustor to increase its power, and into the compressor as an intercooler, and into the turbine as a coolant.

 In February 2022, Airbus announced a demonstration of a liquid hydrogen-fueled turbofan, with CFM International modifying the combustor, fuel system and control system of a GE Passport, mounted on a fuselage pylon on an A380 prototype, for a first flight expected within five years.

+In April 2025, startup Green Aero Propulsion demonstrated its Blue Dragon turbojet, the first hydrogen based aero engine in India.
+Key components were additively manufactured, like single piece metal 3D printed liners and critical components.
+Green Aero previously researched hydrogen injectors and combustion chambers with dedicated test rigs featuring optical access into the combustion chamber enabling a real-time analysis of flame stabilization and flame flash back phenomenon.

+Decline

+By 2025, multiple projects were scaled down or terminated as major changes are needeed in infrastructure, while hydrogen is also used for power to liquid synthetic sustainable aviation fuel (SAF).

+Lacking new funding, Universal Hydrogen closed down in June 2024 while Airbus pushed back its hydrogen-powered projects by five to 10 years, and Embraer followed.